penguinite/onbox/CONTRIBUTE.md

 HTML Files should be formatted with Tidy, using the following command: `tidy -i -m -w 160 -ashtml -utf8 html_file_here` You can find Tidy in most distribution repositories, and I don't think it matters what version you choose really.

+## How to make changes (and where to)

+### Wanna fix an API route? (/api/v1/..., /api/pleroma/...)

+All API code for Pothole is stored in `pothole/api`, here you will find a bunch of modules, each module contains the routes for a specific method. (`apps.nim` handles `/api/v1/apps/` and so on)

+### Creating a new API route.

+First of all, if its a new method then create a new module for it in `pothole/api/` and then edit `pothole/api.nim` with the following changes:

+1. Import your new module: `import pothole/api/MODULE`
+2. You should be able to see a big variable named apiRoutes.
+3. Add a new entry to it with the following format: `"/full/route/here": ("HTTP_METHOD_HERE_EITHER_GET_POST_PUT_DELETE", routeHandlerHere)`
+4. Boom!
+You should be done now!